Linaria vulgaris P. Miller

 Exotics: Leaves of Dalmatian toadflax are shorter, wider, and broadbased, clasping the stem.

 Natives: None known.

 Agricultural: Yellow toadflax contains a poisonous glucoside that is reported to be mildly poisonous to cattle (Morishita 1991).
 However, the plant is considered unpalatable and reports of livestock poisonings are rare.

 Ecological: Yellow toadflax is quick to establish in open sites and is capable of adapting growth to a wide range of environmental conditions.
 Yellow toadflax aggressively forms colonies through adventitious buds from creeping root systems.
 These colonies can push out native grasses and other perennials, thereby altering and simplifying the species composition of natural communities and reducing forage production for livestock and wildlife.

 General requirements: Yellow toadflax has a highly variable habitat that depends on environmental factors such as shading, grazing, and soil type (Saner et al. 1995).

 Distribution: Yellow toadflax now occurs throughout the continental United States and in every Canadian province and territory (Saner et al. 1995).
-In Colorado, yellow toadflax is abundant on the western slope, but can be found on the eastern slope of the State as well.
+In Colorado, yellow toadflax is widespread.
 It is typically found from 6,000 to 8,500 feet, but can be found up to 10,000 feet.

 Historical: Yellow toadflax was introduced from Eurasia as an ornamental.